Wood burning a Bengal Tiger

 It is really difficult to avoid burning over the whiskers; especially when there are this many.

 I could embossing or engraving the whiskers, but in this situation that isn’t a great option.
 The reason is that the direction of the whiskers and fur are the same in a number of places.
-That means the pen tip can easily drop down into the groove and darken it up.
+That means the nib can easily drop down into the groove and darken it up.

 What I’ve found works best is to burn the whiskers a dark color to mark their location.
 Once the burning is done I will scrape the dark color away to reveal white whiskers.

 The board I’m burning on is a cradled piece of birch plywood.
 I positioned the artwork on the diagonal and put a one-inch (2.54 cm) border around the edges.
+Todd took a piece of scrap plywood and cut a ‘V’ shape into it, so that I could rest the board on it.

 If you look at the edges where the dark border will be, you can see a number of blotches and other burn marks.
 Since the border will get burned to a very dark color, I use the edges to blot the pen tip.